Maureen Duffy: Authors' rights

 Duffy, with author and activist Brigid Brophy, Michael Levey and two others founded the Writers' Action Group in 1972, which gained more than 700 author members.
 Their campaign for Public Lending Right (annual payments to authors based on public-library loans of their books) succeeded legally in 1979 after support for it at the 1978 TUC conference.
 She joined a delegation to meet Prime Minister James Callaghan in 1977.
-She remains an authority on copyright, intellectual property law and secondary author rights.
+She remained an authority on copyright, intellectual property law and secondary author rights.

 "For almost as long as she has been writing for a living, Maureen Duffy has worked to protect the rights of writers, which have been jeopardised by successive changes in technology and in the book market."
-While continuing to defend Public Lending Right, Duffy has also contributed to a campaign for authors to be paid when their work is photocopied, and helped to found the Authors' Licensing and Collecting Society, which she chaired for 15 years and remains as its president.
+While continuing to defend Public Lending Right, Duffy has also contributed to a campaign for authors to be paid when their work is photocopied, and helped to found the Authors' Licensing and Collecting Society, which she chaired for 15 years and remained its president.
 She held senior positions for many years in the Writers' Guild of Great Britain, the British Copyright Council, the European Writers' Congress (European Writers' Council since 2008) and the Royal Society of Literature.
-She represents the International Authors Forum at the World Intellectual Property Organization (a specialized United Nations agency).
+She represented the International Authors Forum at the World Intellectual Property Organization (a specialized United Nations agency).

+Death

+Duffy died on 27 May 2026, at the age of 92.